tinymce/tinymce-docs/modules/ROOT/pages/customsidebar.md

----
-layout: default
-title: Custom sidebar
+# Custom sidebar
-title_nav: Sidebars
+:title_nav: Sidebars
-description_short: Introducing sidebar panel creation.
+:description_short: Introducing sidebar panel creation.
-description: A short introduction to creating sidebars.
+:description: A short introduction to creating sidebars.
-keywords: sidebar
+:keywords: sidebar
----

 {{site.productname}} allows developers to create sidebars and add custom UI widgets inside a constrained and easily accessible area of the editor.
 The sidebar is designed to allow administrators and plugin developers to provide additional tools that can be accessed by {{site.productname}} users.